Crunching The Numbers: Kap Vert win a collectors' item

 It seems fanciful to think that Kap Vert will emulate Earth Summit, but he has time on his side, not to mention the requisite stamina and jumping prowess to be a force in similar staying events for years to come.

 He also starts from a low handicap mark, having run off a rating of 129 at the weekend.
-And with little separating the first three home, in a renewal run on deep ground where only six completed, the handicapper cannot be too punitive.
+And with little separating the first three home, in a renewal run on deep ground where only six completed, the assessor cannot be too punitive.

 The Welsh National would seem a logical objective next season, not least because that Chepstow contest is usually also run in the mud.

-Kap Vert’s winning time of 9min 5.23sec on Saturday was the first time this century the 9min mark had been breached.
+Kap Vert’s winning time of 9min 5.23sec on Saturday was the first occasion this century the 9min mark had been breached.
 In fact, the previous slowest had been 8min 36.22sec in 2014, with seven winners in this period being a minute or so swifter.

 Deep conditions led to a slow-motion edition where jumping was always going to play a significant part.
 It has rarely done so in such transparent fashion, as Kap Vert fended off Git Maker by a length and a half.

-The data reveals Kap Vert, despite his inexperience, jumped best of the field at 11 of the 27 fences and gained 24.45 lengths in the air.
+The RaceiQ data reveals Kap Vert, despite his inexperience, jumped best of the field at 11 of the 27 fences and gained 24.45 lengths in the air.
 He lost ground at just one of the 27 obstacles (the 24th), with his average speed recovery (0.7sec) and speed lost (3.09mph) being best.

 It would not have been a great surprise to those who have studied his earlier efforts since switching to chasing.
 He lined up with the second highest Jump Index of 7.9, having gained 42 lengths with his jumping in his previous four starts over fences.